 1919: Nehru became the secretary of the Home Rule League, Allahabad.

 1920: He organized the first Kisan March in the Pratapgarh District of Uttar Pradesh.
 He was twice imprisoned in connection with the Non-Cooperation Movement of 1920-22.

-1922: Gandhiji called back the Non-Cooperation movement in 1922 due to the Chauri chaura incident.
-This caused a rift in the Congress and leaders like Motilal Nehru and CR Das formed the Swaraj Party, while Jawaharlal Nehru remained loyal to Gandhiji’s decision.
+1922: Gandhiji called back the Non-Cooperation movement in 1922 due to the Chauri Chaura incident.
+This caused a rift in Congress and leaders like Motilal Nehru and CR Das formed the Swaraj Party, while Jawaharlal Nehru remained loyal to Gandhiji’s decision.

 1923: Nehru became the General Secretary of the All India Congress Committee in September 1923.